Gamer Pakistan Inc. (GPAK) Stock: What the Analysts are Saying - News Heater

-Gamer Pakistan Inc. (NASDAQ: GPAK) has experienced a decline in its stock price by -17.03 compared to its previous closing price of 0.91.
-However, the company has seen a fall of -30.73% in its stock price over the last five trading days.
-Market Watch reported 2023-10-09 that Gamer Pakistan Inc., the esports company that’s the first Pakistani entity to list on a U.S. exchange, saw its stock in initially gain ground Monday in its trading debut on Nasdaq, before turning lower.
+Gamer Pakistan Inc. (NASDAQ: GPAK)’s stock price has soared by 17.96 in relation to previous closing price of 0.62.
+Nevertheless, the company has seen a loss of -3.44% in its stock price over the last five trading days.
+GlobeNewsWire reported 2023-10-30 that HENDERSON, Nev., Oct.
+30, 2023 (GLOBE NEWSWIRE) — Gamer Pakistan Inc. (NASDAQ: GPAK), an early-stage technology and esports company focused on game development and in-game AI community engagement, and organizing esports events in Pakistan, today announced it will host a business update conference call on Tuesday, December 5, 2023 at 11:00 a.m.

 GPAK’s Market Performance